MarcLinderGit/MarcLinderGit/README.md

 - 💬 Ask me about **R, Python, SQL**

 <h3 align="left">My educational repositories:</h3>
-Given by my career in academic research, my daily activities involed advanced statistical analysis in R. While I cannot share these projects publically, here's a compilation of Python projects I've undertaken for educational purposes.
+Given by my career in academic research, my daily activities involed advanced statistical analysis in R. While I cannot share these projects publically, here's a compilation of Python data science projects I've undertaken for educational purposes.
 Feel free to click on the project name to explore the details of each project.

 | ID | Project Name / Dataset                                                                   | Data Science Concepts Showcased           |